Future Arts Way is a

 We aim to create meaningful storytelling with technology that uplifts local community stories untold.
 Technology will be shown as a tool to unearth important stories, bring commerce to local businesses, while engaging with a unique, interactive open air gallery walking path.

-How it Works
+How it Works (MAP)

 -